CoverGenius/xcover-python/README.md

-# XCover SDK for Python
+# xcover-python

-XCover SDK is a Python package that simplifies XCover API integration.
+xcover-python is a Python API Client for XCover.

-# Installation
+## Installation

-XCover SDK is available on PyPI.
+xcover-python is available on PyPI.
+To install the latest version use:
-You can use the following commands to install the latest version:

     pip install xcover